A new name on the map: Wellen Park

 “We’re engaging the residents,” she said.
 A community outreach is “still in process,” Hamilton added.

-Hamilton was unable to answer where the name came from on Wednesday, noting more information would be made available to residents.
-An advertising agency and branding firm out of Washington, D.C. was a part of the new moniker, she said.
+Hamilton was unable to answer where the name came from, noting more information would be made available to residents.
+An advertising agency and branding firm out of Washington, D.C., was a part of the new moniker, she said.

 ‘A WAY OF LIVING WELL’

-According to the Wellen Park website, Wellen Park is the new name of the master planned community that includes West Villages.
-It also includes "several other districts such as Downtown and Playmore," the website states.
+According to its website, Wellen Park is the new name of the master planned community that includes West Villages.
+It also includes “several other districts such as Downtown and Playmore,” the website states.

-"More than the name of a community — it’s a way of living well that’s all about fun times and good vibes.
-A feeling that you’re a part of a vibrant place that is always changing and yet forever familiar."

 Current West Villages communities that are a part of the city of North Port include Oasis, Renaissance, IslandWalk, The Preserve and Gran Paradiso.
 West Villages also includes in its marketing the communities of Sarasota National, Grand Palm and Boca Royale.